The Big Four Economic Indicators: July Nonfarm Employment

-As the adjacent thumbnail of the past year illustrates, Nonfarm Employment remains in its upward trend.
-July's 209K increase in total nonfarm payrolls was accompanied by a combined 2K upward revision for May and June.
-The unemployment rate remained at 4.3%.
-The Investing.com consensus was for 183K new jobs and the unemployment rate to remain at 4.3%.
+This commentary has been updated to include this morning's release of Nonfarm Employment.
+July's 157K increase in total nonfarm payrolls was accompanied by upward revisions of 59K.
+The unemployment rate decreased to 3.9%.
+The Investing.com consensus was for 193K new jobs and the unemployment rate to drop to 3.9%.

 The Problem of Revisions

 At first glance, this indicator appears to have a strong correlation with the business cycle.
 However, there is a major problem with this assumption: The data in this survey of business establishments undergo multiple revisions.
 The initial monthly estimate is subject to a first and second revision, subsequent benchmark revisions and annual revisions that stretch back many years (the most recent includes revisions back as far as February 1990).
 The cumulative size of the revisions is quite stunning, much of which is owing to the "hindsight" of those annual revisions.

 The chart below measures the size of the revisions from the initial estimate to the latest employment report.